pespantelis/vue-typeahead/README.md

       minChars: 3,

       // Override the default value (`q`) of query parameter name
-      // ** If null, will assume you are making a restful query instead **
+      // Use a falsy value for RESTful query
       // (optional)
       queryParamName: 'search'
     }